Pacific Life: History

 On May 30, 2007, Pacific Asset Management was created.
 Pacific Asset Management offers advisory services and institutional fixed income management.
 Pacific Asset Management focuses on credit oriented fixed income.
 Pacific Asset Management's investment team manages bank loans, high yield corporate bonds, investment grade bonds and money market securities.
 Pacific Asset Management provides their clients the ability to invest with an entrepreneurial, boutique investment group focused on fundamental credit analysis and supported by the scale and infrastructure of Pacific Life.
 Pacific Asset Management currently manages registered investment companies under the Investment Company Act of 1940 as well as separate accounts.
 On April 17, 2023, Pacific Life completed the sale of Pacific Asset Management to Aristotle Capital Management.

-The Pacific Life Foundation was established in 1984 and is headquartered in Newport Beach, California.
-Together with Pacific Life, the Foundation has contributed more than $142 million to community and national nonprofit organizations.
+The Pacific Life Foundation was established in 1984 and is headquartered in Newport Beach.
+Together with Pacific Life, the Foundation has contributed more than $170 million to community and national nonprofit organizations.
 Grants are made to organizations that address a broad spectrum of social needs.

 In 2017, Pacific Life launched Swell Investing, a subsidiary focused purely on impact investing.
 The company facilitated investments in businesses that follow the guidelines of the UN High-level Political Forum on Sustainable Development.
 Founded in 2017, it was a financially backed subsidiary of Pacific Life.
 It was the first investment platform to focus exclusively on impact investment principles.
 Swell was not able to achieve the scale needed to sustain investment independent operations.
 As a result, on August 30, 2019, Swell was closed.

-In 2020, Pacific Life confirmed the addition of Louise Pentland, executive vice president and chief business and legal officer of PayPal, Inc., to the board of Pacific Mutual Holding Company, Pacific Life Insurance Company's ultimate parent company.
-She started her term as of August 1, 2020.

 On April 1, 2022, Darryl Button assumed the role of president and CEO, becoming the 15th chief executive in Pacific Life's 154-year history, following Jim Morris' planned retirement.

 On May 19, 2022, Pacific Life announced its intent to enter the workforce benefits marketplace.

+On October 28, 2025, Pacific Life announced a footprint expansion to Charlotte, NC.